 From here, you can click on the URL to access the website the student is viewing

-Or, if you need to document or follow up on the student’s browsing activity for any reason, you can click Download to save the screenshot to your device.
+Or, if you need to document or follow up on the student’s browsing activity for any reason, you can take a snap to record the student's activity on that site.

 To protect students' privacy while they are using webcams, Current Screens cannot display a screenshot of students' screens when they are on meet.google.com or hangouts.google.com.
 When students are on either of these sites, you will see a message like the one below in the student tile.

 This message only displays while students have Meet or Hangouts in their active tab.
 If they move to another tab or website, the screenshot will update.
 For more information on this, please read this FAQ.

 Note - How frequently Current Screens updates depends on a combination of factors including your internet connection and how Highlights has been configured by your Hāpara administrator.

 This view shows a near-real-time summary of the browsing activity for all of the learners in your class.
 It’s a great way to understand what your class is doing as a whole.

 The Activity Viewer has 3 sections:

 - Class Activity lists all sites that students currently have open in their browsers